Eggenberg family: Decline of a dynasty

 After the unexpected death of Johann Anton I and on account of the absence of a valid last will, division of the Eggenberg holdings led to conflict among his two sons, Johann Christian and Johann Seyfried.
 They agreed on an equivalent division of the inheritance.
 Johann Christian received the Bohemian possessions and Johann Seyfried decided on the Inner Austrian possessions.
 The most serious disagreement arose over the fate of Gradisca, because, the seat in the Imperial Diet was tied to this possession.
 The quarrel would last until 1672, when they could finally agree on a new contract of inheritance.
 The division of properties remained as it was with Johann Seyfried receiving a larger capital.
 Johann Christian meanwhile would administer Gradisca, however, he would do so in the name of both brothers.

 Johann Seyfried focused his primary attention on the splendid arrangement of the Inner Austrian possessions awarded to him, above all, the completion of the accouterments of the Graz residence.
 Under his regency Schloss Eggenberg received its first magnificent accouterments and the first garden was established.
 Most probably Johann Seyfried's most important task was to provide his residence as host for the imperial bride of Emperor Leopold I in 1673.
 During the course of the only imperial wedding to be held in Graz, future Empress, Archduchess Claudia Felicitas of Tyrol resided in the new family residence of the Eggenbergs.
 Johann Seyfried spared no expense for either his princely patronage or the imperial visit.
 While his brother, Johann Christian, knew how to increase his wealth with the typical Eggenberg cunning, Johann Seyfried did not seem to have inherited the economic talent of his family.
 Within a few decades he brought himself to almost complete ruin.
-Only by the sales of the most the various possessions and by the narrow connections with the imperial house was he able to escape his misfortune time and again.
+Only by the sales of most of his various possessions and by the narrow connections with the imperial house was he able to escape his misfortune time and again.
 After the death of Johann Christian, Johann Seyfried received the income from the Bohemian possessions as the sole heir of the House of Eggenberg at which time his financial position was again comfortable.